AJMnd/MechaCar_Statistical_Analysis/README.md

 - The slope of the linear model is not considered to be zero because the p-value in this model is (p-value: 5.35e-11), which is below 0.05%.
 Which would indicate the rejection of the null hypothesis.

 - The results of the linear regression, can determine that vehicle_weight, spoiler_angle, and AWD p-values are above the 0.05%.
-The R-squared value is 0.7149 which shows a a minimum of 70% functionality in the linear regression, therefor, able to predict the mpg of this prototype.
+The R-squared value is 0.7149 which shows a minimum of 70% functionality in the linear regression, therefor, able to predict the mpg of this prototype.

 ![](https://github.com/AJMnd/MechaCar_Statistical_Analysis/blob/main/Resources/Linear%20Regression.png)